 Neurodevelopmental Disorders (NDDs) and Adverse Life Experiences

 Neurodevelopmental disorders such as autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD), fetal alcohol spectrum disorder (FASD), and intellectual disabilities (ID) are common disorders that can contribute to cognitive, behavioral, emotional, and social deficits. and challenges for impacted individuals.
 They are likely to disproportionately experience trauma relative to the general population.
 This 3-hour training provides attendees with a working understanding of the diagnostic features and consequences of neurodevelopmental disorders and the impact trauma exposure has on this population.
 Implications for screening and intervention are discussed.
 Other related topics grounded in empirical research findings and case studies are included.
+This course is also included in the Trauma-Informed Care Webinar Package.

 - Identify common neurodevelopmental disorders.